IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: Introduction

 \IEEEPARstart{S}{ocial} networks that encode the relationships and interactions of individuals play a vital role as a medium for facilitating the sharing of ideas, thoughts, and information through the building of virtual networks and communities.
 Well-known applications of such social networks include viral marketing---for example, a company would like to hire the most influential opinion leaders to advertise a new product.
 To this end, the so-called {\em influence maximization (IM)} problem that aims at identifying a set of seed nodes, leading to the maximum influence spread under given influence diffusion models, was introduced as a formalization \cite{IMorigin}.
 In addition to (viral) marketing in social networks, efficient solutions to the IM problem stand to benefit applications in numerous domains such as microfinance \cite{c2} and healthcare \cite{HEALER}.

 In the original formulation of the IM problem, the topological structure of the underlying network in question is assumed to be fully known \cite{IMorigin}.
 In practice and despite the growing popularity of studies on IM, however, this assumption tends to be overly simplistic as the underlying network cannot be fully observed in many real-world applications of network analyses \cite{c1,HIV}.
 Although one could, in principle, invest further efforts into uncovering the complete network prior to the application of existing IM algorithms, the accumulation of a complete network structure is often prohibitively expensive, labor-intensive, or entirely impractical~\cite{c1}.
-Even with the increasing availability of (social) network data from social media platforms, this source of information is not without limitations, not least due to privacy concerns (for example, 52.6\% of Facebook users hid their friends in a demographic analysis of Facebook in New York City in June 2011~\cite{dey2012facebook}) or access restrictions (for example, in June 2019, Twitter limited access to its public via application programming interface (API) to 100,000 requests per day,\footnote{https://developer.twitter.com/en/docs/twitter-api/v1/tweets/timelines/faq.} which hampers attempts at acquiring a reasonably complete sample of the Twitter network).
-Moreover, such observable (social) network connectivity information often includes many weak links, such as outdated friendships, which are not effective at maximizing the spread of influence (for example, some users might have hundreds of “friends” on Facebook whom they barely know \cite{weaklink}).
+Even with the increasing availability of (social) network data from social media platforms, this source of information is not without limitations, not least due to privacy concerns \cite{datacollection}.
 Consequently, when working with graph data, one should assume that none or only a part of the network structure is available in practice \cite{metacode,kronem,deepnc,kromfac}.